James-Wachuka/R_examples/README.md

 #### R_for_data_science
-examples and exercises for data science in R:
+R-data science exercices and examples